Can we have it all? On the Trade-off between Spatial and Adversarial Robustness of Neural Networks: Additional Empirical Evidence: Average Perturbation Distance to the Decision Boundary

-The plots in Figures \ref{mnist-stdcnn-fgsm-norot-rot-dist-fig}, \ref{mnist-gcnn-fgsm-norot-rot-dist-fig}, \ref{cifar10-vgg16-stdcnn-fgsm-norot-rot-dist-fig}, \ref{cifar10-vgg16-gcnn-fgsm-norot-rot-dist-fig} show this for StdCNNs and GCNNs on MNIST and CIFAR-10.
-To make our point we plot the accuracy of these networks and also the average perturbation distance of the test points alongside in one figure.
-The blue line in Figure~\ref{mnist-stdcnn-fgsm-norot-rot-dist-fig}(left) shows the accuracy of a StdCNN on MNIST when both the training data and test data are augmented with $\theta$, as $\theta$ ranges from $0$ to $180$.
-The green line in Figure~\ref{mnist-stdcnn-fgsm-norot-rot-dist-fig}(left) shows the accuracy of the StdCNN model when the train is augmented with random rotations upto $\theta$, and the test is augmented with rotations upto $\theta$ and is also perturbed with PGD of $\ell_{\infty}$ norm $0.3$.
+Our experiments show that as the networks learn larger rotations with augmentation, the average perturbation distance falls.
+So as (symmetric) networks become invariant to rotations, they are more vulnerable to pixel-wise attacks.
+The plots in Fig \ref{stdcnn-gcnn-pgd-norot-rot-dist-fig} show this for StdCNNs and GCNNs on MNIST, CIFAR10 and CIFAR100.
+We plot the accuracy of these models and also the average perturbation distance of the test points alongside in one figure, e.g. \ref{stdcnn-gcnn-pgd-norot-rot-dist-fig}(a) shows accuracy and \ref{stdcnn-gcnn-pgd-norot-rot-dist-fig}(b) shows corresponding average perturbation distance.
+The blue line in Fig \ref{stdcnn-gcnn-pgd-norot-rot-dist-fig}(a) shows the accuracy of a StdCNN on MNIST when the training data is augmented with $\theta$ ranging from $0$ to $180$ and the test has no augmentation.
 The red line shows the accuracy when the test is not augmented with rotations but is PGD perturbed with $\ell_{\infty}$ norm $0.3$.

-The red line Figure \ref{mnist-stdcnn-fgsm-norot-rot-dist-fig}(right) shows the average perturbation distance of the unrotated test points when the network is trained with rotations upto $\theta$.
-The green line shows the average perturbation distance of test points which are augmented with rotations upto $\theta$ - this is about 5 when $\theta$ is $0^{\circ}$ (the point on the $y$-axis where the curves begin).
-As the network is trained with random rotations up to $180^{\circ}$ the average perturbation distance of the augmented test drops below 3.5.
-Figure \ref{mnist-stdcnn-fgsm-norot-rot-dist-fig}(left) shows that that the PGD accuracy has dropped from around 85\% for the network at $0^{\circ}$ to 30\% at $180^{\circ}$ (the corresponding green line on the left).
-When the test is perturbed by PGD, the accuracy of the StdCNN with training data augmented with rotations is better when the test is not augmented with rotations than if the test were also augmented with rotations.
+The red line in Fig \ref{stdcnn-gcnn-pgd-norot-rot-dist-fig}(b) shows the average perturbation distance of the unrotated test points when the network is trained with rotations upto $\theta$ - this is about 5 when $\theta$ is $0^{\circ}$ (the point on $y$-axis where curves begin).
+As the network is trained with random rotations up to $180^{\circ}$, the average perturbation distance of the augmented test drops below 4.0.
+Fig \ref{stdcnn-gcnn-pgd-norot-rot-dist-fig}(a) shows that that the PGD accuracy has dropped from around 65\% for the network at $0^{\circ}$ to 20\% at $180^{\circ}$.